 There will be some pressure and minor discomfort for a day or two after each initial insertion.
 This is a sign that your teeth are moving sequentially into their final position.

 It is recommended that you remove your aligners prior to chewing gum as the gum will stick to the aligners.

-We discourage smoking with aligners as the cigarette smoke will tend to discolor them.
+We discourage smoking with aligners as the cigarette smoke will tend to discolour them.

-Brushing them with toothpaste will keep them fresh and clean.
+Brushing them with an extra-soft toothbrush and clear soap will help to keep them fresh and clean.

 Regular office visits are every five to six weeks.
 This will ensure that your Invisalign treatment is progressing as planned.